tsener/hylance/step1-results.md

 Since `libev` was not present on the system, a vendored copy is now managed under `vendor/libev`.
 The helper scripts there build a static library so Hitch can be linked without external dependencies.
+On restricted networks the `download.sh` script may fail with a 403 error.
+Running the GitHub Actions workflow will fetch the sources and complete the static build.